Crime in Belgium

 Crime in Belgium is countered by the Belgian Police and other agencies.

 Crime by type

 Murder

 In 2012, Belgium had a murder rate of 1.8 per 100,000 population.
 There were a total of 182 murders in Belgium in 2012.

+Drug Trafficking

+Drug Trafficking in Belgium often happens in the Port of Antwerp due to the fact that it's the 2nd largest port in Europe while also being the gateaway to Europe.

 Theft

 Muggings, purse snatchings, and pocket picking occur frequently, particularly in major cities.
 Thieves often loiter in transportation hubs like the Metro (subway) and train stations to take advantage of disoriented or distracted travelers.

 Corruption

-Public trust in the civil service and the judiciary is high, and perception of corruption is low in Belgium.
+Public trust in the civil service and the judiciary is low, and perception of corruption is high in Belgium.

 Crime dynamics

 Crime and racial tension

 A study based on data from 1999 concluded that minors of non-European nationality were overrepresented in crime statistics.
 While 4.4% of the Belgian population has a non-European nationality, 19% of all prosecuted cases, and 24% of cases presented in youth court involved non-European nationals.

 Terrorism and crime

 Besides general safety issues in some boroughs, Brussels reportedly serves as a hub for terrorists, as reported by various sources such as Interpol, and local newspapers such as Het Nieuwsblad.
-In the same boroughs that pose safety problems (e.g. Sint-Jans-Molenbeek, Schaerbeek, ...) there is radicalisation.
+In the same boroughs that pose safety problems (e.g. Molenbeek-Saint-Jean, Schaerbeek, ...) there is radicalisation.
 This remains however very limited in scale, the occurrence of Belgian nationals directly linked to international terrorism hovering around 0.1-1 per million inhabitants for the last decade.